solo-io/wasm/spec/README-compat.md

 af82a227630327c24026d7c6d3057c3d5478b14426b74c547df011ca5f23d271
 ```

+**Note: you must execute `buildah copy` exactly once in order to end up having only one layer in produced images**

 Now, you can build a *compat* image and push it to your registry via `buildah commit` command

 ```